 Frequently Asked Questions (FAQs)

-The SkillsFuture Work-Study Degree Programme (WSDeg) aims to allow students to acquire deep technical and essential generic skills by increasing the work-related components and enriching the students’ learning experiences.
+The SkillsFuture Work-Study Degree (WSDeg) aims to allow students to acquire deep technical and essential generic skills by increasing the work-related components and enriching the students’ learning experiences.
 Ultimately, the acquisition of deep skills facilitate the students’ transition from the university to the workplace.

 SkillsFuture WSDeg is delivered in the Term-In/Term-Out (TI/TO) model.
 Students will alternate between spending one to three trimester(s) in the university and at the workplace.